WedLinker Developer Guide

 * * * user delete contacts that are no longer needed I can remove unnecessary contacts and have a more organised address book.

-* * * user search for contact by name I can find specific contacts that I am looking for.
+* * * user search for contacts by name, address, phone number, email, wedding and task I can find specific contacts that I am looking for.

-* * * user create tags I can have special categories for non traditional vendors.
+* * * user create tags I can have special categories for non traditional clients.

-* * user edit information such as the contact number and address of each contact all contacts have the most updated information.
+* * user edit information such as the contact number and address of each contact I can ensure all contacts have the most updated information.

 * * user clear all the contacts in the system I can clear all my contacts quickly without having to individually delete them if I want to add in a completely new set of contacts.